Gary Brooker: Career

 Brooker founded the Paramounts in 1962 with his guitarist friend, Robin Trower.
 The band gained respect within the burgeoning 1960s British R&B scene, which yielded the Beatles, the Animals, the Spencer Davis Group, the Rolling Stones, and many others.
 The Rolling Stones, in particular, were Paramounts fans, sharing the stage with them several times in the early 1960s.

 In 1966, Brooker founded Procol Harum with his friend Keith Reid.
 "A Whiter Shade of Pale" is the worldwide hit for which Procol Harum is best known, but Brooker's melancholic vocals and emotive, eclectic piano playing were a key part of the band's musical mix.
 In the early years Brooker, Hammond organist Matthew Fisher, and Trower were the guiding musical forces behind the band, but after disparities in style became too much and Fisher and Trower left, Brooker was the clear leader.
 Brooker started a solo career and released the album No More Fear of Flying in 1979.

 The same year, Brooker joined friend and neighbour Eric Clapton's band.
-With Brooker in the line-up, they released the studio album Another Ticket.
+With Brooker in the lineup, they released the studio album Another Ticket.
 Clapton fired the entire band in 1981, but he and Brooker remained good friends afterwards, and were for many years neighbours in the Surrey Hills.
 Brooker joined Clapton for several one-off benefit gigs over the years.
 Brooker sang lead vocal on the Alan Parsons Project song "Limelight", on their 1985 album, Stereotomy.
 Brooker sang the lead vocal of the song "No News from the Western Frontier", a single taken from the album Hi-Tec Heroes by the Dutch performer Ad Visser.

 A new incarnation of Procol Harum, led by Brooker, continued touring the world, celebrating its 40th anniversary in July 2007 with two days of musical revels at St John's, Smith Square, in London.
 Brooker also toured with Ringo Starr's All-Starr Band in 1997 and 1999, and he was also a member of Bill Wyman's Rhythm Kings for several years, appearing on three of their albums and touring with the band.
-On 28 September 1996, as the Gary Brooker Ensemble, he organized a charity concert to raise funds for his local church, St Mary and All Saints, in Surrey.
+On 28 September 1996, as the Gary Brooker Ensemble, he organised a charity concert to raise funds for his local church, St Mary and All Saints, in Surrey.
 The resulting live CD of the concert, Within Our House, originally released on a fan club CD in a limited run of 1000 units, later became a collectable recording.
 His guests and supporting artists included Dave Bronze, Michael Bywater, Mark Brzezicki, and Robbie McIntosh.